rkyv/rkyv/book_src/zero-copy-deserialization.md

 > buffer to find out where everything is.

-Partial zero-copy deserialization can considerably improve memory usage and often speed up some deserialiation, but with some work we can go further.
+Partial zero-copy deserialization can considerably improve memory usage and often speed up some deserialization, but with some work we can go further.

 ## Total zero-copy